Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 5. See the config file?
 That holds the configuration, enter git config --global --list

 6. Recall you entered your GitHub username and mail?
 This is where it ended up!
 Note the credential.helper=cache, which tells us, that the credentials are being cached.
-Now, enter git config --global credential.helper 'cache --timeout=86400'
+Now, enter git config --global credential.helper 'cache --timeout=86400'.
+Hint: You can paste with Ctrl-Shift-V in the terminal on Windows.

 7. Re-run the command git config --global --list and confirm the change

-8. Go back to your Console and run the command gitcreds::gitcreds_set() and re-enter your PAT
+8. Go back to your Console and run the command gitcreds::gitcreds_set().
+Select option 2, and re-enter your PAT.

 Your next collaboration